NatalieBelcher/practice-it-php-classes-and-objects-3083452/CHALLENGE.md

 1. Create a set of classes for a fictional messaging app.
-2. Determine if you should use instance, static, or constant data for each class.
+2. Determine if you should use instance, static, or constant data for each class. instance = belong to an object static = belong to a class const = unchangeable data defined in a class

 ## Program Logic